primitive/frontstrap/README.md

 export NODE_OPTIONS=--openssl-legacy-provider
 ```

-Issue will be fixed in v18.
+This issue will be fixed in node v18.

 ### Launch a development server